Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 Father John Palmer holds degrees from Acadia University (Nova Scotia, Canada), The Royal Conservatory of Music (Toronto, Canada), Northwestern University(Evanston, IL) and Trinity College of Music (London, England).
 He has also studied with Jean Langlais in Paris, France.
 He studied piano with Felicita Kalejs and Earle Moss.
 Father Palmer has performed extensively throughout Canada, the United States and Europe, most notably at St. Paul's Cathedral (London, England), St. James Cathedral (Toronto, Canada), and St. Patrick's Cathedral and Columbia University in New York City.
 He has also performed as part of CBC Radio's "Organists in Recital" series in Canada.

-Victoria VerHoven is an active performer who has appeared in operatic roles with the Chicago Chamber Opera, Lincoln Opera, Light Opera Works, Bowen Park Opera Theatre, Skylight Opera Theatre, Piccolo Productions, and the Lyric Opera of Chicago.
+Victoria VerHoven earned a Master of Music degree and a Bachelor of Music degree from Indiana University, both with distinction.
+She is currently the voice faculty at Benedictine University.
+Ms. VerHoven has appeared in operatic roles with the Chicago Chamber Opera, Lincoln Opera, Light Opera Works, Bowen Park Opera Theatre, Skylight Opera Theatre, Piccolo Productions, and the Lyric Opera of Chicago.
 Her operetta/musical theatre credits include M&W Productions, the St. Louis MUNY, Melody Top Theatre, Gilbert & Sullivan Society of Chicago, Peninsula Players, Papai Players and Woodstock Theatre.
-As a soprano soloist, VerHoven has sung with the Birch Creek Festival Orchestra, Fox Valley Symphony, DuPage Symphony Orchestra, members of the Milwaukee Symphony, and the Naperville Festival Orchestra and Chorus.
-She holds a Master of Music degree and a Bachelor of Music degree from Indiana University, both with distinction.
+As a soprano soloist Ms. VerHoven has sung with the Birch Creek Festival Orchestra, Fox Valley Symphony, DuPage Symphony Orchestra, Christ Church Oak Brook Chorus and Orchestra, members of the Milwaukee Symphony and the Naperville Festival Orchestra and Chorus.